TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Tmenu/Index.rst

          wrap

    Description
-         Wraps only if there were items in the menu!
+         Wraps the whole block of sub items, but only if there were items in the menu!

 .. container:: table-row